nobias-fht/advanced-scripting/docs/course/pipelines/looping_through_files/getting_file_list.md

 The syntax here should be familiar to you, but let's think about what we're doing here and refresh our memory.
-We're using a function, `getFileList`, and passing in the value of the folder in which we have our images stored (in this case, `XXX`, which we are storing in the variable `folder`).
+We're using a function, `getFileList`, and passing in the value of the folder in which we have our images stored (in this case, `path/to/file`, which we are storing in the variable `folder`).
 Under the hood, this function is going to look at this folder, and return an array of files that are contained within it. :thinking:

 We can then store it in a variable, in order to use it later in our script. :wink: